X

 Frisco’s Adventurous Spirit

-Frisco’s community centered spirit and love for tradition is best showcased by its many festivals and events hosted throughout the year.
+Frisco’s community-centered spirit and love for tradition are best showcased by its many festivals and events hosted throughout the year.
 Frisco welcomes the new year with the NCAA Division I Football Championship.
 Then, in February, Frisco hosts the WOGA Classic.
-In March,– clearly a busy month for residents of Frisco–the town holds the Frisco College Basketball Classic, Conference USA Men’s and Women’s Basketball Championships, Texas Pinball Festival, and Arts in the Square.
+In March,– a busy month for residents of Frisco–the town holds the Frisco College Basketball Classic, Conference USA Men’s and Women’s Basketball Championships, Texas Pinball Festival, and Arts in the Square.
 Frisco Uncorked is held in April.
 Frisco StrEATS Food Truck and Music Festival, along with the Frisco Fair are held in May.
 In the summertime, residents and tourists of Frisco may enjoy summer festivals such as Music in the Square, Frisco Freedom Fest, and Dallas Cowboys Training Camp.
 The fall marks the start of the Shawnee Trail Cowboy Days, Frisco Oktoberfest, Frisco Arts Walk and Run, and National Soccer Hall of Fame Induction.
 During the winter months, Frisco celebrates the holiday season with Christmas in the Square, Merry Main Street, and Tropical Smoothie Cafe Frisco Bowl.

 At CoilLaw, we understand Frisco’s unique community culture, and we’re here to help offer support for all of Frisco’s family law needs.
 Although we can handle almost any family law matter, divorce is our specialty.
 Though we are divorce pros, we are not pro-divorce–necessarily.
 At CoilLaw, our goal is to aid clients in pursuing whatever will help them thrive, even if that means staying married.
 However, if you know that divorce is necessary for you to move forward in life, contact CoilLaw today for an initial consultation.
 Our talented attorneys can provide you with the best legal advice, help protect your rights, and fight for your best interests during the divorce process.
 At CoilLaw, we make setting up an initial consultation easy.
 If you’re ready to file for divorce, contact CoilLaw today.